-Provision Code Description Company's Compliance or Explanation 7.2 The Non-Executive Directors (including the Independent Directors) do not have service agreements with the Company and accordingly do not receive any salary.
+Drovision Code Description Company's Compliance or Explanation

+7.2 The remuneration of Non-Executive Directors is appropriate to the level of contribution, taking into account factors such as effort, time spent, and responsibilities.
+The Non-Executive Directors (including the Independent Directors) do not have service agreements with the Company and accordingly do not receive any salary.
 They are paid Directors' fees, which are determined by the Board based on the effort, time spent and responsibilities of the Directors (including but not limited to their appointments to the various Board Committees).
 The Directors' fees of the Non-Executive Directors are subject to approval by shareholders at each AGM.
 There are no contractual provisions to allow the Company to reclaim incentive components of remuneration from executive directors and key management personnel in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Company.
 Further, Executive Directors owe fiduciary duty to the Company.
 The Company shall be able to avail itself to remedies against the Executive Directors in the event of the breach of fiduciary duties.
 Notwithstanding, the foregoing, the RC does not rule out the implementation of such contractual provision in future and will review and monitor the situation regularly.
 7.3 Remuneration is appropriate to attract, retain and motivate the directors to provide good stewardship of the company and key management personnel to successfully manage the Company for the long term.
 The Company's remuneration policy is critical to attract, retain and motivate employees so as to align with the Group's long-term business strategy, objectives, values and interest as well as create value for the shareholders.
 Disclosure Disclosure on Remuneration Principle 8 relationshi Principle 8: The company is transparent on its rem relationships between remuneration, performance Principle 8: The company is transparent on its remuneration policies, level and mix of remuneration, the procedure for setting remuneration, and the relationships between remuneration, performance and value creation.
 8.1 The Company discloses in its annual report the policy and criteria for setting remuneration, as well as names, amounts and breakdown of remuneration of: The remuneration received by the Executive Directors and key management personnel takes into consideration his or her individual performance and contribution towards the overall performance of the Group in FY2021.
 Their remuneration is made up of fixed and variable compensations.
 The fixed compensation consists of an annual base salary, fixed allowance and annual wage supplement.
-The variable compensation is determined based on the level of achievement of corporate and individual performance objectives.
-The performance criteria used to assess the remuneration of Executive Directors and key management personnel is based on the following qualitative and quantitative components: (b) at least the top five key management personnel (who are not directors or the CEO) in bands no wider than \$\$250,000 and in aggregate , to these key management personnel Responsibilities and commitment PBT of at least RM7.5 million
+The variable compensation is determined based on the level of achievement of corporate and individual performance objectives. (a) each individual director and the CEO; and The performance criteria used to assess the remuneration of Executive Directors and key management personnel is based on the following qualitative and quantitative components: (b) at least the top five key management personnel (who are not directors or the CEO) is band of our dor then 1.
+Leadership 2.
+Teamwork S\$250,000 and in aggregate 3.
+People development the total remuneration paid to these key management 4.
+Responsibilities and commitment sonnel 5.
+Profitability performance of the Group, i.e., PBT of at least RM7.5 million